Certificate of Currency FAQs

 How do I get a Certificate of Currency?

-You’ll get sent your Certificate of Currency after you’ve paid for your business insurance.
-Otherwise, you can request a copy online – in most cases we can email it to you within just 4 business hours.
+You’ll get sent your Certificate of Currency after you’ve paid for your business insurance, however, you can request a new copy at any time through your online AAMI Account.

 How soon will I receive my Certificate of Currency?